Productivity with a Bullet Journal

 by Catarina Mateus (@catsplanner)

 If you own a bullet journal, you know it is one of the most important tools to keep your life organized and your mind clear.
-A bullet journal can also help you to be much more productive and help you to accomplish more in your life.
+A bullet journal can also help you to be much more productive and help you to accomplish more in your life, whether that's tracking your habits or just organizing your thoughts.

 Let me tell you how I use my bullet journal to stay productive every day!